open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/instrumentation/aws-lambda.md

 correspond to the SQS event, which is the batch of messages.
 For each message, an additional span SHOULD be created to correspond with the handling of the SQS message.
 Because handling of a message will be inside user business logic, not the Lambda framework, automatic instrumentation mechanisms without code change will often not be able to instrument the processing of the individual messages.
+Instrumentation SHOULD provide utilities for creating message processing spans within user code.

 The span kind for both types of SQS spans MUST be `CONSUMER`.